-The Board have taken initial steps to consider the impact that the COVID 19 situation may have on the and Charity consider that the Charity has adequate resources and sufficient sources of funds available for the foreseeable future.
-Therefore the Board believe that it is appropriate for this reason to continue to adopt the going concern basis in preparing the financial statements for the year ended 31 March 2022.
+The Board have continued to take steps to consider the impact that the COVID 19 situation may have on the and Charity consider that the Charity has adequate resources and sufficient sources of funds available for the foreseeable future.
+Therefore the Board believe that it is appropriate for this reason to continue to adopt the going concern basis in preparing the financial statements for the year ended 31 March 2023.